noahehall/theBookOfNoah/0current/aws/exams/goodstuff.md

   - eventually consistent: previous writes may NOT be reflected
   - always design around eventually consistency
     - strongly consistency means you received the latest, but subsequent writes it may be stale whenever based on previous reads
-- use purpose built dbs instead of one general purpose
+- use purpose built dbs instead of general purpose
+  - purpose built DBS excel in as peicfic domain with unmatched performance relative to general purpose dbs
+  - deploy mulitple DB engines for specific needs and run analytics across a data warehouse

+### purpose built databases

+- data stores that solve specific data needs
-  - write heavy OLTP
+  - READ heavy
-  - ready heavy OLAP
+  - WRITE heavy
+  - scalability, faol-tolerence, availability
+  - ACID, CAP-thereom
+  - data structure
-  - key-value, document, graph, etc
+-

 ### data sources